RobinH08/Fronius_Battery_Control/README.md

 The code is optimized for slowly changes in a Fronius Gen24 10kW inverter connected with a BYD HVM 22.1

 Changes you need to do:
+Fronius inverter:
+* Activate Modbus TCP Slave mode in technician mode of your inverter with standard configuration

 Modbus.yaml
 * enter IP-adress of your Fronius inverter